silverjuke/silverjuke/docs/user-guide.md

 otherwise the Silverjuke database is out of sync with the music files.

-If you abort the process anyway or if you change music files outside from Silverjuke you can start the update process manually using "Jukebox Settings / Music Library / Update Music Library" or by just hitting the key "F5".
+If you abort the process anyway or if you change music files outside from Silverjuke you can start the update process manually using "Settings / Jukebox / Music Library / Update Music Library" or by just hitting the key "F5".

 With the option "recreate music library" the music library will be recreated